McCarthy elected House speaker in rowdy post-midnight vote

 WASHINGTON (AP) — Republican Kevin McCarthy was elected House speaker on a historic post-midnight 15th ballot early Saturday, overcoming holdouts from his own ranks and floor tensions that boiled over after a chaotic week that tested the new GOP majority’s ability to govern.

-Republicans roared in celebration, then embraced their new speaker, chanting “USA!
-USA!”
+“My father always told me, it’s not how you start, it’s how you finish,” McCarthy told cheering fellow Republicans.

+Eager to confront President Joe Biden and the Democrats, he promised subpoenas and investigations.
+“Now the hard work begins,” the California Republican declared.

-With a speaker elected, the House finally was able to start swearing in newly-elected lawmakers who had been waiting all week for the chamber to formally open and the 2023-24 session to begin.
+With a speaker elected, McCarthy took the oath of office, and the House was finally able to swear in newly elected lawmakers who had been waiting all week for the chamber to formally open and the 2023-24 session to begin.

 After four days of grueling ballots, McCarthy flipped more than a dozen conservative holdouts to become supporters, including the chairman of the chamber’s Freedom Caucus.